Life insurance frequently asked questions

 Yes, our Life Insurance Plan includes terminal illness benefit.
 This means we’ll pay out if you’re diagnosed with a terminal illness during the policy term that meets our policy definition.
 Once payment is made, your policy will end, and no further claims will be paid.
 There is no cash in value at any time.

-Yes, you can.
+Yes, you can have more than one life insurance policy.
 If your combined cover is for a high amount, we might need to do a more in-depth financial assessment to make sure we're insuring you for the right amount.

-With our Life Insurance Plan, you need to be aged between 18 and 77 to apply, and your cover stops at the end of the policy term.
-You can choose a cover amount and then select cover that either stays the same, increases to protect against the effects of inflation or decreases over time in line with a capital and interest repayment mortgage or loan.
-You can also take out a single or joint life insurance policy.
-Joint life policies pay out once only.
-The policy ends after the first person has passed away.
-If premiums stop, the cover will end.
-There's no cash-in value at any time.
+You must be aged between 18 and 77 to apply, and your cover stops at the end of the policy term.
+We’ll ask you a few health and lifestyle questions when you apply.
+You choose a cover amount and if you want your cover to stay the same, rise in line with inflation, or go down over time in line with a repayment mortgage or loan.
+You can take out a single or joint life insurance policy.

 If you're unsure which one might be right for you, you can speak to a financial adviser.
 If you don't have a financial adviser, you can find one at unbiased.co.uk.
 Please be aware that you may need to pay for this advice.